Aşağı Quşçular: Population

+According to the 1921 census, 239 people lived in the village of Gushchular (Ashaghy-Kushchular, Yukhary-Kushchular) - all Azerbaijani Turks (Azerbaijanis).
+According to the Azerbaijan Soviet Encyclopedia, in 1986, 247 people lived in the village - all Azerbaijanis.
 The village had an Azerbaijani-majority population before the First Nagorno-Karabakh War.
 During the capture of village the Azerbaijani population was expelled, it was reported 8 civilians were killed.